Most of us self-medicate to some degree to manage our emotional needs.

-Similar to reading, watching documentaries and films that resonate with your dreams and passion can be a great way to experience the wonders of life.
-My current obsession is the off-the-grid lifestyle movement has led me to live vicariously through documentaries and short videos online.
-I recently watched Expedition Happiness and Pedal the World, and my soul continues to yearn.
+Similar to reading, watching documentaries and films that resonate with you can be a great way to experience the wonders of life.
+My current obsession is the off-the-grid lifestyle movement, which has led me to live vicariously through documentaries and short videos online, such as Expedition Happiness and Pedal the World on Netflix, and the van life movement on YouTube, as my soul continues to yearn.

 Also, an episode of The Office a day keeps the psychiatrist away.
 This is science.

-I recently wrote in detail about why keeping a daily journal is an amazing tool for self-exploration and emotional wellness.
-Any form of writing can serve as a form of self-therapy, as a way to make sense of our thoughts and feelings and discover our deepest desires.
+I recently wrote in detail about why keeping a journal is an amazing tool for self-exploration and emotional wellness.
+Any form of writing can serve as a form of self-therapy, and as a way of making sense of our emotions and feelings.

 I also recently attended a creative writing class that absolutely changed my life.
 The instructor was phenomenal and it was amazing to explore my talent for creative writing, which I usually shy from.
 In particular, writing stories that served as a way to unpack real-life problems I was facing was very therapeutic.